bjornthiberg/DD2482-executable-tutorial/flox/step7/step7.md

 Let us first terminate the current Flask application by running `fg` followed by entering `Ctrl-C`

-We can now run the command `flox services start` in order to activate our defined Flask service.
+Some changes to the manifest require reloading the environment, which flox will prompt the user for.
+In this case, run `exit`, and then reactivate the environment with the command `flox acticate --start-services`

 If we were to make further changes to the services defined in our manifest, we could also activate these changes by running the command `flox services restart`.